shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-custom-service.md

 {% endcode %}

+{% hint style="info" %}
-Note: By default, all services in Shopware 6 are marked as _private_.
-Read more about private and public services [here](https://symfony.com/doc/current/service_container.html#public-versus-private-services).
+By default, all services in Shopware 6 are marked as _private_.
+Read more about [private and public services](https://symfony.com/doc/current/service_container.html#public-versus-private-services).
+{% endhint %}

 ## Next steps

-You've now created your own custom service.
+You have now created your own custom service.
 In the same manner, you can create other important plugin classes, such as [commands](add-custom-commands.md), [scheduled tasks](add-scheduled-task.md) or a [subscriber to listen to events](listening-to-events.md).

 Furthermore, we also have a guide explaining how to [customize an existing service](adjusting-service.md) instead.